Our Strategic Vision for the 21st Century

 - Develop and leverage international programs through engagement of partner institutions and linking courses through distance technologies.

-- Revive discussion of SPA's involvement in doctoral education.
+- Revive discussion of MSPIA's involvement in doctoral education.

 - Improve practices in assessment of student learning.